BraydenReklaw/chess/notes.md

 then just return row and column as required

-pieceMoves(board, position) - this method requires a board and a position. find the piece at that position on that board, then find all the legal moves.
+pieceMoves(board, position) - this method requires a board and a position. find the piece at that position on that board, then find all the legal moves in associated separate classes.

 ChessBoard - use a matrix (array of arrays)

 addpeice - allows testing of proper board creation

+Interface - away of implementing pieceMoves. holds methods, but no bodies.
+Look at class example of pieceMoves implementation(mind the class name is different)

+## Objects and Classes

+Note the slide examples and lecture videos

+reference equality vs object equality.
+References equal if referencing same object. object equality by default checks reference equality